xp-song/Intro2R-Git/README.md

 # Intro2R-Git

 This repository contains teaching materials for a workshop on using the Git/Github version control system for R programming.
 It assumes that you have basic knowledge of R and have some experience using the RStudio Client.
-You can read more about the workshop in this [blogpost](https://xp-song.github.io/posts/intro2r-git/), or preview the slide deck directly [here](https://xp-song.github.io/files/slides/Intro2r_git/1_Intro2Rgit_slides#1).

 <br>